giocip/mirth_netCALC/README.md

-# mirth_netCALC
-Network Calculator as Decimal Computing Server
+## mirth_netCALC - Network Calculator as Decimal Arithmetic Computing Server

 netCALC is a file server calculator for network workgroups that allow you to perform easily the 4 standard arithmetic operations (+ - * /) and much more by using simply text files as input.